jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/current.rst

 offset caused by the overall system, i.e. the controller and the robot itself.
 The goal of the calibration procedure is to:

-* Power the board but not the actuators so we can read a zero current feedback
+* Power the board but not the actuators, so we can read a zero current feedback
 * Compute the measured current offset
 * Power actuators and request a null current on all actuators knowing